 Big companies find ways to use their logo to build employee bonding with the company.
 At the same time, it leaves a solid impression on your clients, vendors and everyone else who visits your office.

-Motivational posters when used with logos give an impression of company boosting the morale of its employees, resulting in motivated and high performing workforce.
-This holds good even for smaller companies with lesser number of employees and limited resources.
+Motivational posters, when used with logos, give an impression of company boosting the morale of its employees, resulting in motivated and high performing workforce.
+This holds good even for smaller companies with a lesser number of employees and limited resources.

 For such purposes, companies can use the logo creatively to suit the event but of course abiding by the guidelines set for logo usage.

-Above is also true for any events conducted with vendors or any other stakeholders.
-This can be very useful for companies that conduct such events to interact with customers and take their inputs.
+Above is also true for any events conducted by vendors or any other stakeholders.
+This can be very useful for companies that conduct such events to interact with customers and take the inputs.

 Using Logo On The Web

 Another important noteworthy thing is that Web or internet today is not limited to your company website but is much more than that.
-Web is also about your business email communication, your social media presence, any articles or news related to your company, online reviews of your company, your presence on ecommerce marketplaces and so on.
+The web is also about your business email communication, your social media presence, any articles or news related to your company, online reviews of your company, your presence on e-commerce marketplaces and so on.